Satyam018/Full-Stack-Full-Stack/README.md

-This is a real time chat application that allow authentciateb users to chat with each other.
+This is a real-time chat application that allows authenticated users to chat with each other.

-This is a full stack project and main features included are:
+This is a full stack project and the main features included are:
  User Login and Signup
  Real time chatting
- check the status of uers.
+ check the status of users

  The technology included are:
  React.js